-manufacturing, Southeastern Wisconsin provides a healthy balance of old and new – long-time manufacturing icons thriving alongside cutting-edge technology and e-commerce companies.
-The Milwaukee Region, ranked as the fifth up and coming tech city by Forbes magazine, features a solid, high-tech base with more than 100,000 residents employed in technology jobs.
-It is a leader in the production of medical diagnostic instruments, industrial robots, electronic controls, factory automation, printed circuit boards, CAD/CAM processing, avionics, printing technologies and advanced ceramics.
-It is home to several global technology companies, including Rockwell Automation, GE Healthcare Technologies, Astronautics Corporation of America, Johnson Controls, Modine Manufacturing and Quad/Graphics.
+The Milwaukee Region, ranked as the fifth up-and-coming tech city by Forbes magazine, features a solid, high-tech base.
+Milwaukee is a leader in the production of medical diagnostic instruments, industrial robots, electronic controls, factory automation, printed circuit boards, CAD/CAM processing, avionics, printing technologies and advanced ceramics.
+It is home to several global technology companies, including Rockwell Automation, GE Healthcare, Astronautics Corporation of America, Johnson Controls, Modine Manufacturing and Quad/Graphics.

-Southeastern Wisconsin is a leading financial services center, employing more than 57,400 people in the region.
-Dozens of financial institutions and fund managers are based here, including Northwestern Mutual, the nation’s largest provider of individual life insurance with approximately $190 billion in assets, and Robert W. Baird & Co., an international asset management, capital markets and private equity firm.
+Southeastern Wisconsin is a leading financial services center.
+Dozens of financial institutions and fund managers are based here, including Northwestern Mutual, the nation’s largest provider of individual life insurance with more than $215 billion in assets, and Robert W. Baird & Co., an international asset management, capital markets and private equity firm.
 Several of the nation’s largest banks have a significant presence in the region, including BMO Harris, Chase, PNC, U.S. Bank and Wells Fargo.
-The largest locally headquartered bank-holding companies include: Johnson Financial Group, Tri-City Bankshares and Bankmanagers Corp., which have combined assets of more than $30 billion.
+The largest locally headquartered financial institutions include: Bank Mutual, Guaranty Bank, Johnson Financial Group, North Shore Bank, Tri-City Bankshares and WaterStone Bank.